Velox Docs

 Overview

-Velox uses simple roles to control who can see and manage different parts of a session or club.
+Velox uses a simple role system to define who can view and manage different parts of a club or session.

-Not every user needs a role beyond being a shooter.
+Not every user needs a role beyond being a member.

 Member / Shooter